How We Anal Play with Joey Lee & Mav

 Check In With Each Other

 Keep the conversation flowing!
-Communication is key to a lot of things in life and love, and anal sex is not the exception.
+Communication is key to a lot of things in life and love, and anal play is not the exception.
 Not only can communication and check-ins make sure everyone is feeling good and having a good time, but they can also be a great way to include dirty talk in your sexcapades.

 It’s okay to need more lube.
 It’s okay to need to take a break for a few seconds.
 It’s okay to need to change positions or slow down even once you’ve gotten started.
 Having anal sex isn’t a specific science.
 It takes practice, communication, and adjustments.